 Enjoy easy access to the most exciting things to do in New York City from the prime location of Sheraton Tribeca New York Hotel, surrounded by 13 subway lines - all within three blocks!

 There's nothing quite like the energy of New York City.
 From Broadway shows and Times Square to Central Park and the iconic storefronts of Fifth Avenue, the city is yours to explore.
 Wondering where to start, and what are the best things to do in New York City?
-Explore a list of some of our recommendations below, and begin planning your trip to Sheraton Tribeca New York Hotel today.
+Explore things to do in Tribeca, SoHo and our weekend travel guide and begin planning your trip to Sheraton Tribeca New York Hotel today.